-- SIP trunking uses the SIP signaling protocol, while PRI other protocol for voice circuit setup.
+- SIP trunking uses the SIP signaling protocol, while PRI is another protocol for voice circuit setup.

-- For a single line PRI, the number of concurrent calls are limited.
+- For a single-line PRI, the number of concurrent calls is limited.
 While with VoIP the concurrent calls are not limited.

 - In SIP trunking, the PBX should be an IP PBX.
 While in PRI, traditional PBX works.

 - PRI does not need any internet connection to work.
 SIP trunking requires a high-speed internet connection.

 - In PRI, capacity scaling requires, more lines, while in SIP trunking no need for additional lines.